Nonparametric maximum likelihood methods for binary response models with random coefficients: Multivariate Randomness

 To help visualize the geometry of the NPMLE in our more general setting with multivariate random coefficients we will first consider the bivariate case without any auxiliary covariates, $w_i$, and maintain the small sample focus of the previous section.
 Now, $x_i = (1, z_i , -v_i )^\top$ where $z_i$ is a random scalar and $\eta_i \sim F_0$.
 The binary response is generated as,

-Each pair, $(z_i , v_i )$, defines a line that divides $\RR^2$ into two halfspaces, an ``upper'' one corresponding to realizations of $y_i = 1$, and a ``lower'' one for $y_i = 0$.
-Let $R_i$ denote these halfspaces and $F(R_i)$ be the probability assigned to each $R_i$ by the distribution $F$.
+Each pair, $(z_i , v_i )$, defines a line that divides $\RR^2$ into two half-spaces, an ``upper'' one corresponding to realizations of $y_i = 1$, and a ``lower'' one for $y_i = 0$.
+Let $R_i$ denote these half-spaces and $F(R_i)$ be the probability assigned to $R_i$ by the distribution $F$.
 Our objective is to estimate the distribution, $F_0$.
 The log likelihood of the observed sample is,

-As in the univariate case, the $R_i$ partition the domain of $\beta$, however, now rather than intervals the partition consists of polygons formed by intersections of the $R_i$ halfspaces.
+As in the univariate case, the $R_i$ partition the domain of $\eta$, however, now rather than intervals the partition consists of polygons formed by intersections of the $R_i$ half-spaces.
 Adapting our counting method for intervals to these polygons, we seek to identify polygons whose counts are locally maximal.
 Within these maximal polygons the data is uninformative so again there is some inherent ambiguity about the nature of the NPMLE solutions.
 As in the one dimensional case this ambiguity can be resolved by adopting a selection rule for choosing a point within each polygon.
 As long as there is sufficient variability in the pairs $(z_i , v_i )$'s this ambiguity will vanish as the sample size grows as we will consider more formally in Section \ref{sec.asymptopia}.

 Figure \ref{fig.maxint} illustrates this partition with $n = 5$.
 The data for this example are given in Table \ref{tab: n=5}.